FINTLabs/fint-arkiv-case-defaults/README.md

    - Invoke `getCaseTitle()` on `TitleMapper` to create case title.
    - Invoke `getRecordTitlePrefix()` and `getDocumentTitlePrefix()` to obtain prefixes for records and documents.
 4. Reading: Invoke `parseCaseTitle()` on `TitleMapper` to apply case properties from the case title.
+   - This method returns `true` if the case title matched the expected pattern.

 ## AdditionalFieldService

-This service is used to apply custom attributes (additional fields) in the system specific objects to / from case attributes.
+Use this service to apply custom attributes (additional fields) in the system specific objects to / from case attributes.

 This is controlled by properties of the format `fint.case.defaults.<casetype>.field.<customField>` where